 The luminosity masks as invented by Tony Kuyper are a must have in your post processing workflow, whether this is a black and white workflow or a color workflow, it will always improve the quality of post processing and it will give you control in a way that can’t be matched by any other tool in Photoshop or by any other photo software program.
 And it will even reveal details that you didn’t even know they were there.
 Below you will see an example of what luminosity masks can do.
 The original photograph as it came out of the camera appeared to have a blown out sky without any detail.
 But after importing the RAW file into Photoshop and creating the luminosity masks, they revealed all the dramatic clouds that were full of details.
 You can learn more on how I use luminosity masks in this tutorial and you can download an action set to automatically create luminosity masks here (new version).
 If you don’t know how to install them then read this article.
 Note that the downloadable action set in this last article has the old version of the action set.
 With the new version you can delete the luminosity masks with just the push of a button.

 Dodging and burning are the traditional ways to lighten or darken parts in your image: they were the most important tool in the analog darkroom and they are still an important tool in the digital darkroom.
 I would however recommend to use the curves tool in combination with layers and layer masks if you want more control over larger areas that need to be darkened/lightened and if you want more subtle results.
 Control and subtlety can be even more increased by using hard selections and soft selections (luminosity mask selections) to lighten and darken within specific selections only, and on top of that the gradient tool instead of the brush tool.
 Dodging and burning are still very useful to lighten or darken small details but you will save a lot of time and increase accuracy and subtlety by using curves tools in combination with masks for larger areas.
-More information on how I use those tools to create dramatic black and white photographs can be found in my free tutorials section and on my productpage.

 Don’t be misled by all the well intended but ill informed critics who state that a well composed photograph should be composed with the Rule of Third in mind or with the Golden Ratio.
 Those are just a few of all the available composition techniques and in my view not even the best.
 Study the master painters and not only the master photographers how photographs can be composed in other, often better ways.
 Here’s a good article on how you can improve the composition in your photographs using more advanced composition techniques that are actually not so difficult to learn.
 There’s really more than just the Rule of Thirds.